sprblm/dots-website/site/projects/web-monetization/index.md

 ## 5. Conclusion

-Overall, our research shows that the Web Monetization API retains interest and momentum.
-It has potential to supplement (not replace) advertising as a means for accessing content and paying creators on the web.
-However, there are significant barriers to adoption on behalf of both the sender and receiver of payments.
-There is also significant confusion about in which contexts the Web Monetization API should or _should not _be used.
-With time, these issues may be addressed with improved documentation, quality control, and increased buy-in from major browsers.
+Overall, our research shows that the Web Monetization API retains real interest and momentum throughout the community.
+The innovative tool has the potential to supplement (although not replace) advertising as a means for accessing content and paying creators on the web.
+In situations where this transition occurs, individual autonomy and agency will be strengthened as users -- not large corporations -- will be able to set their own privacy and payment preferences.
+Website developers will also benefit through an additional option by which they can monetize their content without relying on invasive surveillance practices.
+Yet despite this promising potential, significant barriers to adoption remain on behalf of both the sender and receiver of payments.
+Significant confusion also continues to surround the various contexts in which the Web Monetization API should or _should not_ be used.
+With time, however, it is our hope that these issues will be addressed through improved documentation, quality control, and increased buy-in from major browsers.

 ### 6. Acknowledgments

 Thanks to Grant for the Web and Simply Secure for financial and organizational support of this project.
-Thanks to all participants in workshops and interviews for sharing their important expert analysis and experiences.
+Our gratitude also goes out to all workshop participants and interviewees for sharing their expert analysis, insight, and experience.